awsdocs/amazon-rds-user-guide/doc_source/MonitoringOverview.md

 You can monitor DB instances using Amazon CloudWatch, which collects and processes raw data from Amazon RDS into readable, near real\-time metrics\.
 These statistics are recorded for a period of two weeks, so that you can access historical information and gain a better perspective on how your web application or service is performing\.
 By default, Amazon RDS metric data is automatically sent to CloudWatch in 1\-minute periods\.
 For more information about CloudWatch, see [What Are Amazon CloudWatch, Amazon CloudWatch Events, and Amazon CloudWatch Logs?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatch.html) in the *Amazon CloudWatch User Guide*\.

+**Note**
+If you are using Amazon RDS Performance Insights, additional metrics are available\.
+For more information, see [Performance Insights Metrics Published to Amazon CloudWatch](USER_PerfInsights.Cloudwatch.md)\.

 ### Amazon RDS Metrics and Dimensions<a name="metrics_dimensions"></a>

 When you use Amazon RDS resources, Amazon RDS sends metrics and dimensions to Amazon CloudWatch every minute\.
 You can use the following procedures to view the metrics for Amazon RDS\.